Sea Eagle Explorer opinion

 I must say, this is an exceptional kayak.
 The quality is amazing, it is sturdy, and you’ll be surprised at how stable it is in all water conditions.

-The following are the standout features of the Sea Eagle 300x.
+The following are the standout features of the Sea Eagle Explorer kayak line.

 Safety and durability

 The things that usually make or break an inflatable kayak are durability and safety.
-The 300x scores well on both the fronts.
+This kayak scores well on both the fronts.

-The kayak is tough enough for class four whitewater.
+The kayak is tough enough for class IV whitewater.
 As you can see in the following video, it is virtually indestructible.

 When the waters truly become harsh, the kayak’s 16 self-bailing drain regulators could be quickly opened to drain out water.
 You can open them when needed, and simply close them in flat water-